sam-grant/Thesis/README.md

 # Or using latexmk
 latexmk -pdf SamuelGrantThesis.tex

-# Or use VS code, or similar, with a LaTeX plugin...
+# Or use a text editor with a LaTeX plugin (I used sublime)
 ```

 ---